AlexyPulivelil/Terraform_AWS1/README.md

 # Deploying Cloud Architecture in AWS with Terraform

+I deployed a cloud architecture in the AWS Cloud.
+The main services I used was :-
+EC2
+VPC
+RDS
+Subnet
+Internet Gateway
+Bastion Host
+Route Tables
+Nat Gateway

+All these implementation was done with terraform code.

 ## Terraform Code to :

 * Create a VPC in which there are two subnets one public and one private